babelthuap/data-structures/README.md

 ***

-_This project uses a lot of the new ES2015 features.
-It works on Node v5.7.0, but may not work on older versions._
+*This project uses a lot of the new ES2015 features.
+It works on Node v5.7.0, but may not work on older versions.
+To update your Node version, do `nvm install v5.7` and then `nvm alias default 5.7`.*